Skip to main content

 Greensboro, Georgia is home to 4 schools, including 4 public schools.
 The city's schools span 1 elementary school, 1 middle school, and 2 high schools.

-With an average rating of 7.6 out of 10, schools in Greensboro perform strongly on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 7.2 out of 10, schools in Greensboro perform strongly on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Greensboro is served by 1 school district: Greene County.
 These districts collectively serve 2,580 students.